 Summer camp used to be the place where parents sent their kids to learn how to build a fire, row a boat, fend off mosquitoes, and acquire a taste for bug juice.
-There might still be plenty of bugs (and probably some juice), but these days there’s a specialty camp for every activity your little snowflake has taken an interest in.
-From the niche (see: Entrepreneur Camp ) to the nerdy (see: Space Camp) to the “no way that’s real” (see: Zombie Camp), here are 14 alternative summer camps that blow instructional swim right out of the lake.
+But as modern parenting became more intensive, new summer camps emerged to meet the demands for less laissez-faire kid’s activities.
+There might still be plenty of bugs (and probably some juice) at general summer camps for kids, but these days there’s a specialty camp for every activity your kid has taken an interest in.
+From the niche (see: Entrepreneur Camp ) to the nerdy (see: Space Camp) to the “no way that’s real” (see: Zombie Camp), these 17 alternative summer camps will blow instructional swim right out of the lake.

 Ninja CampBe honest, 9-year-old, Teenage Mutant Ninja Turtle-worshipping you is pretty jealous that this is a thing.
 At these 3- and 4-day camps, kids learn the ways of the Japanese Shinobi, including stealth and camouflage training, weapons skills, hand-to-hand combat, and a pizza party on Wednesday.
 Just don’t look at the camp photo album and make the same mistake CNN did, because you do not want your kid going to that camp.